dev-philip/TasteGPT-frontend-AI/README.md

 # 1. Create and switch to the new branch

-git checkout -b nlp-pipeline
+git checkout -b virtual-assistance

 # 2. Now you're on nlp-pipeline branch.
 Just add and commit your changes:

 git add .
-git commit -m "Initial commit for NLP pipeline"
+git commit -m "Integrate TasteGpt virtual assitant"

 # 3. Push the branch to remote

-git push origin nlp-pipeline
+git push origin virtual-assistance

 # 4. Switch back to the main branch